thirdweb-dev/react/README.md

 yarn add @thirdweb-dev/react @thirdweb-dev/sdk ethers
 ```

+## Contributing
+Learn how to run the project locally and start contributing in our [contributing guide](./contributing.md).

+### Good First Issues
+Check out our list of [good first issues](https://github.com/thirdweb-dev/react/contribute) that contain bugs which have a relatively limited scope.
+This is a great place to get started, gain experience, and get familiar with our contribution process.

 ## Starter Templates

 We provide template repositories that already have the thirdweb React SDK setup and ready-to-go to help you get started with thirdweb quickly.
 You can find all the available starter respositories below.